On Separability of Covariance in Multiway Data Analysis: More on the Frank-Wolfe algorithm

 \paragraph{Approximately solving the linear subproblem in a)} The complexity of exactly solving the linearized subproblem $\min_{\bs \in \cD} \langle \bs, \nabla f(\bx^{(t)})\rangle$ can be prohibitive, e.g., when the feasible set $\cD$ is complicated.
 In such scenarios, it could be pragmatic to modify step a) by allowing for an approximate solution to the linearized subproblem.
 This involves finding any $\hat{\bs}^{(t)}$ that satisfies the inequality

-where $\gamma^{(t)}$ is the stepsize used in step b), $\eta \geq 0$ represents a predetermined accuracy parameter, and $C_f$ corresponds to the \emph{curvature constant} of $f$ with respect to $D$, cf. \cite[Eq.
+where $\gamma^{(t)}$ is the stepsize used in step b), $\eta \geq 0$ represents a predetermined accuracy parameter, and $C_f$ corresponds to the \emph{curvature constant} of $f$ with respect to $\cD$, cf. \cite[Eq.
 (3)]{jaggi2013revisiting}, defined as follows:

+Here, the defining term $f(\by) - f(\bx) - \langle \by - \bx, \nabla f(\bx) \rangle$ is known as the Bregman divergence induced by $f$.
+As noted by \cite{jaggi2013revisiting}, the assumption of bounded curvature $C_f$ is closely related to the Lipschitz assumption on the gradient of $f$.

 \paragraph{Adaptive stepsize in b)} Instead of relying on the pre-determined stepsizes like $\gamma^{(t)} = \frac{2}{t+2}$, it is possible to follow a more involved approach to optimize over the active set $\cS^{(t)} \coloneqq \{ \bx^{(0)}, \bs^{(0)}, \dots, \bs^{(t)} \}$ to compute $\bx^{(t+1)}$.
-Here we elaborate on two alternative approaches, namely, the line-search variant and the fully corrective variant. \begin{itemize}[topsep=5pt, itemsep=3pt] \item \emph{Line-search variant.} In this variant, the approach remains the same as in Algorithm \ref{alg:Frank_Wolfe}, but with the use of an adaptive stepsize:
+Here we elaborate on the line-search and the fully corrective variants. \begin{itemize}[topsep=5pt, itemsep=3pt] \item \emph{Line-search variant.} In this variant, the approach remains the same as in Algorithm \ref{alg:Frank_Wolfe}, but with the use of an adaptive stepsize:

 \item \emph{Fully corrective variant.} This more intensive variant continually updates the active set $\cS^{(t)} := \{ \bx^{(0)}, \bs^{(0)}, \dots, \bs^{(t)} \}$ and computes $\bx^{(t+1)}$ by re-optimizing $f$ over $\conv \cS^{(t)}$.
 Various sub-variants exist based on how this correction step is executed, including the extended FW method \cite{holloway1974extension}, the simplicial decomposition method \cite{von1977simplicial, hearn1987restricted}, and the min-norm point algorithm \cite{wolfe1976finding}. \end{itemize}